 Many of the them have chosen a bare minimum, one or two, potential treaties and amendments, says Nikolakakis.
 Canada?
 “Canada has basically chosen the bare minimum plus a couple of others,” he says.

-Brussa of Burnet Duckworth says the Canada Revenue Agency is also clamping on down on tax havens through a variety of made-in-Canada measures.
+Brussa of BD&P says the Canada Revenue Agency is also clamping on down on tax havens through a variety of made-in-Canada measures.

 Ottawa is actively pushing to renegotiate the older bilateral treaties and “aggressively auditing transactions in what I would call these ‘straw countries.’